sarxos/webcam-capture/README.md

 framework wrapped in thread-safe container which allows it to be used in multithreaded applications.
 However there are more ready-to-use drivers which can be used as a replacement or addition to the default one.
-By utylizing those drivers Webcam Capture can be extended with various new features (e.g. IP camera support).
+By utilizing those drivers Webcam Capture can be extended with various new features (e.g. IP camera support).

 List of additional drivers includes: